junxit/us-congress-bills-117/bill.md

     - **(E)** the degree to which updating or modernizing a legacy information technology system is anticipated to gain operational efficiencies, address technology constraints, meet customer experience expectation, and support adoption of and integration with other systems based on comparable up-to-date technology platforms;
     - **(F)** the ability of the agency to transfer and use data or intelligence held in an agency legacy information technology system to include such data or intelligence in the updated or modernized system, as necessary; and
     - **(G)** the ability of the agency to adapt an updated or modernized legacy information technology system to changes in policy, technology, or other user needs, as necessary.
+    - **(B)** the estimated cost and sources of funding required to execute the modernization plan; and
+    - **(C)** the ability of the agency to adapt an updated or modernized legacy information technology system to changes in policy, technology, or other user needs, as necessary.
 - **(c)** *Publication and submission to Congress* Not later than 30 days after the date on which the head of an agency submits the modernization plan developed under subsection (a) as part of the information resource management strategic plan of the agency submitted under section 3506(b)(2) of title 44, United States Code, the head of the agency shall submit the modernization plan to the Committee on Homeland Security and Governmental Affairs of the Senate, the Committee on Oversight and Reform of the House of Representatives, and each congressional oversight committee of the agency.

 ## § 5.
 Role of the Office of Management and Budget